Shahil3/zkp-auth/README.md

 ## Token-Based Authentication

-zkp-auth issues a JWT (JSON Web Token) after a successful login using the ZKP challenge-response method.
+authlite issues a JWT (JSON Web Token) after a successful login using challenge-response signature authentication.
 This token:

 - Encodes the user's identity and expiration time.
 - Is cryptographically signed using a secret key.